J. Harvie Wilkinson III: Federal judicial service

 In 2012, Wilkinson published his fifth book (and second through Oxford University Press), Cosmic Constitutional Theory: Why Americans Are Losing Their Inalienable Right to Self-Governance.
-The following year, Wilkinson wrote an opinion upholding the Baltimore Ravens' use of its previously used "Flying B" logo in videos, photographs and displays as fair use.
+The following year, Wilkinson wrote an opinion upholding the Baltimore Ravens use of its previously used "Flying B" logo in videos, photographs, and displays as fair use.

 In 2016, Wilkinson dissented when Judge G. Steven Agee found that sectarian prayers offered by Rowan County, North Carolina commissioners at their meetings did not violate the Establishment Clause of the United States Constitution.
-That judgment was then rejected by the full circuit en banc by a vote of 10–5, with Wilkinson now writing for the majority while Agee and Paul V. Niemeyer authored dissents.
+That judgment was rejected by the full circuit en banc by a vote of 10–5, with Wilkinson now writing for the majority while Agee and Paul V. Niemeyer authored dissents.
 In June 2018, the Supreme Court of the United States denied review, over the written dissent of Justice Clarence Thomas joined by Neil Gorsuch.

-In 2017 Wilkinson published, All Falling Faiths: Reflections on the Promise and Failure of the 1960s.
+In 2017 Wilkinson published All Falling Faiths: Reflections on the Promise and Failure of the 1960s.

-In March 2018, Wilkinson wrote a dissent when the circuit denied en banc rehearing to a divided panel's conclusion that the Bladensburg Peace Cross memorial from World War I now violated the Constitution's Establishment Clause.
-The Fourth Circuit's judgment was then reversed by the U.S. Supreme Court in American Legion v.
+In March 2018, Wilkinson wrote a dissent when the circuit denied en banc rehearing to a divided panel conclusion that the Bladensburg Peace Cross memorial from World War I now violated the Constitution's Establishment Clause.
+The Fourth Circuit judgment was reversed by the U.S. Supreme Court in American Legion v.
 American Humanist Association (2019).

 In August 2018, Wilkinson wrote for the panel majority when it found that the Constitution's Eighth Amendment did not prevent Virginia from criminally prohibiting those it identified as "habitual drunkards" from possessing alcohol.
 Judge Diana Gribbon Motz specially concurred, arguing that the majority was ignoring Powell v.
 Texas (1968).
 In July 2019, the full circuit en banc reversed the panel by a vote of 8–7, with Motz writing for the majority and Wilkinson now writing the principal dissent.
 The majority and concurring opinions criticized Wilkinson for incivility and "inflammatory language", which Wilkinson defended in an additional, special dissent.

+On April 7, 2025, Wilkinson was one of three judges to order the federal government to return Kilmar Abrego Garcia, a man who was deported to El Salvador, back to the United States.
+On April 17, 2025, Wilkinson denied the government's request for an emergency stay pending appeal and for a writ of mandamus.
+He reasoned that unchecked executive power to deport individuals without due process could extend to U.S. citizens, citing President Donald Trump's remark that "homegrowns are next".
+Emphasizing judicial responsibility to preserve constitutional limits, Wilkinson invoked President Dwight D. Eisenhower's enforcement of Brown v.
+Board of Education II (1955) as a model for upholding rule of law, and cautioned that continued escalation of institutional conflict could lead to constitutional "crisis".

 Writings

-Wilkinson has published numerous editorials, law review articles and six books:
+Wilkinson has published numerous editorials, law review articles, and six books.